protobi/workbook/README.md

 * `npm install workbook --save`
 * `npm install js-xlsx --save`

-Note that exporting styles is still in development.
-In the interim, use the following development branch to export styles using the `.s` attribute instead:
+Note that this can also wrap other versions of js-xlsx, e.g. [protobi/js-xlsx](https://github.com/SheetJS/js-xlsx), to allow application f styles using the `.s` attribute instead:

-* `npm install protobi/js-xlsx --save`
+* `npm install js-xlsx-style --save`

 ## Use